taghead/Discord-TicTacToe/Games/TicTacToe/README.md

     - mysql-connector   (Python Module)

 ## Operating System Compatability
 This bot should work as long as you have python and an SQL server.
-This has currently been test on the following:
+This has currently been tested on the following:
 - Windows
 - Ubuntu
+- Debian